UPCGIT/A-multi-module-with-a-two-way-feedback-method-for-Ulva-drift-diffusion/README.md

 OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
 # Sample Data
 Sample Data Connection：https://pan.baidu.com/s/1z8H9cqSQB3oR73UDVIvK4g?pwd=1234
 The sample data exceeds 30GB.
-If you have any further questions, please feel free to contact us via email.
+If you have any further questions, please contact us.
 ·